-Landscape architects will be employed in private, public, and academic organizations.
+Landscape architects are employed in private practice and public, non-profit, and private organizations.

 Landscape and Garden Designers

 The primary distinction between landscape architects and landscape designers is that designers usually work on smaller residential projects.
-While some landscape designers may have training equivalent to a landscape architect―especially if they have an undergraduate-or-higher degree in landscape architecture ―they do not have the state license, which is a requirement.
+While some landscape designers may have training equivalent to a landscape architect―especially if they have an undergraduate-or-higher degree in landscape architecture ―they do not have a state license, which is a requirement.

 Some landscape designers are self-taught, but most have taken courses at a college, university, through an extension or certificate program, or online.
-In other words, you can't suddenly wake up one day and just decide to call yourself a landscape designer.
+In other words, most don't suddenly wake up one day and just decide to call themselves landscape designers.

 Most garden designers work with the soft stuff: plants.
 Some landscape or garden designers may have experience with hardscape, especially in drought-prone regions (like California and Nevada) where pebbles and bark are used as often as succulents and natives.
 But to do any actual earth-moving construction, wall building, or electrical work, a licensed landscape contractor needs to be brought into the project.

 When you consult a landscape designer, you will have a discussion or interview about the project.
 Usually, the designer will show up at your home, look at the yard, take photos, and ask about preferences in plants, garden maintenance, budget, etc. The designer will then create a plan view drawing and plant list.
 Depending on how the designer works, he might visit local nurseries with you, make suggestions or help you shop for materials and furnishings, and do actual plant placement.
 From there, they will make suggestions for another landscaping contractor or professional to do the physical work, which might include excavating an existing garden and hardscape, building patios and decks, and installing plants.

 An Association for Landscape Designers